Jönköping County: Politics

 The main responsibilities of the County Council of Jönköping, or Landstinget i Jönköpings län, are the regional public healthcare system and public transport.
 The County Council Assembly (landstingsfullmäktige), which is the elected body for regional municipal issues, is elected every four years concurrently with the Riksdag elections.

 The county's best-known parliamentary representative was the late Olof Palme, leader of the Swedish Social Democratic Party from 1969 to 1986, and twice Prime Minister of Sweden from 1969 to 1976 and from 1982 to 1986.

 Jönköping County is the strongest electoral region of the Christian Democrats, who traditionally have a large following among members of evangelical churches in the region.
 The County Council Assembly and most of the municipalities in the county are governed by liberal-conservative, center-right coalitions.
 The Social Democrats have historically been strong in mill towns and industrial districts of Jönköping County.

+In the 1922 prohibition referendum which would have banned the sale of alcohol in Sweden, Jönköping County at 81.5% had the strongest support for the ban.

-Current representation in the Riksdag (2018–2022)
+Current representation in the Riksdag (2022–2026)

 Riksdag elections

 The table details all Riksdag election results of Jönköping County since the unicameral era began in 1970.
 The blocs denote which party would support the Prime Minister or the lead opposition party towards the end of the elected parliament.

 Governor

-The present acting Governor (landshövding) of Jönköping County is Anneli Wirtén.
+The present Governor (landshövding) of Jönköping County is Brittis Benzler.